a-sit-plus/warden/README.md

 which works with both Android and iOS.

 ## Usage
-Written in Kotlin, plays nicely with Java (cf. `@JvmOverloads`).

-This library is published at maven central.
+Written in Kotlin, plays nicely with Java (cf. `@JvmOverloads`), published at maven central.
 ### Gradle

 ```kotlin